TechGrounds-Cloud8/cloud8-yismailmo/Azure_cloud/week-4-Asgn7-DiskStorage.md

 - Throughput;
 Amount of Data that passes through( compare input and output).

+Mounting;
+Attaching the filesystem of an external device(usb,hard disks) to the filesystem of a system(linux).

 # Assignment:
 #### Start 2 Linux VMs.
 Ensures you have access to both via SSH